MohdRas/docker-beginner_to_pro/README.md

 - To remove unsed volumes.

 	- If volume is **NOT used**
-		- PS C:\Windows\System32> docker volume rm my-volume
+		- -  docker volume rm my-volume
 		- my-volume

 	- If volume is **used**
-		- PS C:\Windows\System32> docker volume rm hello
+		- -  docker volume rm hello
 		- **Error response from daemon: remove hello: volume is in use - [667acfd66ca9c28deab9ca460608c56da2933e94849af920da4f24d88186b11f]**